-NASA launching spacecraft to intercept asteroid
+NASA launches spacecraft to intercept asteroid

 Story highlights

-- NASA's OSIRIS-REx spacecraft will rendezvous with asteroid Bennu
+- NASA's OSIRIS-REx lifts off on mission to rendezvous with asteroid Bennu

-- The probe will bring a sample of the asteroid back to Earth
+- Mission managers say the launch was flawless and the spacecraft is in excellent health

-Cape Canaveral, Florida (CNN)NASA is launching a space probe called OSIRIS-REx on Thursday to chase down a dark, potentially dangerous asteroid called Bennu.
+Cape Canaveral, Florida (CNN)NASA on Thursday evening launched a space probe called OSIRIS-REx to chase down a dark, potentially dangerous asteroid called Bennu.
 The probe will take a sample of the asteroid and -- in a US space first -- bring the sample back to Earth.

-"I'm really excited.
-I can't wait to get to the asteroid," OSIRIS-REx program scientist Jeffrey Grossman told CNN.
-"We're going to learn so much about the solar system from studying this asteroid and getting a sample back."
+"NASA did it again!"
+Jim Green, Planetary Science Division director at NASA, said at a post-launch briefing.

+"Tonight is a night for celebration," said Ellen Stofan, NASA chief scientist.
+"We are on our way to an asteroid."

-If you're thinking this sounds a bit like the plot from the 1998 sci-fi flick "Armageddon," you would be right, but without Bruce Willis (there won't be any people on this spacecraft) and without space shuttles.
+If you're thinking the mission to Bennu sounds a bit like the plot from the 1998 sci-fi flick "Armageddon," you would be right, but without Bruce Willis (there aren't any people on this spacecraft) and without space shuttles.
 (NASA retired the shuttles in 2011.)

 In this real life story, OSIRIS-REx will study and sample Bennu, a big, roundish space rock that has made it onto NASA's list of Potentially Hazardous Asteroids.
 That means Bennu is one of the most dangerous space rocks we know of because it could one day collide with Earth.